tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 settings and
 [`remark-preset-lint-markdown-style-guide`][remark-preset-lint-markdown-style-guide]
 settings, but there were a couple of instances where I had to compromise to get consistent round-trip behaviour.

-This gives us a baseline of the minimum set of linting rules that we need and the corresponding settings.
+This gives us a baseline of linting rules that we need and the corresponding settings.
 If we note the overlap of the MSG and Recommended presets with the rules that are automatically fixed by the serializer, we can get a reasonably compact configuration by including those presets, the GFM plugin, and just 3 extra rules.

+The following is a trimmed down version of the configuration that I use.
+The [full version][my-remarkrc] includes detailed comments on all the official rules as a quick reference in case I need to tweak anything.

 ```yaml
 settings: